 Social media is a cacophony of voices, opinions, and debates.
 It was supposed to democratize communication, providing a network where people could have their say.
-But instead, it’s become on one hand an addictive drug to plassify and indoctrinate people and on the other a battlefield where “bad faith” arguments thrive.
-This isn’t a coincidence; it’s a feature of how these platforms are designed from our last 40 years of mess making.
+But instead, to often, it’s become on one hand an addictive drug to plassify and indoctrinate people and on the other a battlefield where “bad faith” arguments thrive.
+This isn’t a coincidence; it’s a feature of how these platforms are designed from the last 40 years of mess making.
 The algorithms of the #dotcons like Reddit, Facebook, Twitter, YouTube, and their ilk, are built to prioritize engagement over truth, sensationalism over sincerity, and division over understanding.
 The prevalence of bad faith arguments on social media is a glaring symptom of a deeper problem, the way these platforms are fundamentally structured to reward the worst aspects of human behaviour.

 The dotcons centralized platforms are controlled by corporate interests, built from the #deathcult, this revenue and control comes from keeping users engaged for as long as possible, usually through sensationalist content that triggers emotional responses.
 Outrage, fear, and anger are potent engagement tools; they make people comment, share, and return to the platform to see what happens next.
 Bad faith arguments are perfect for this model because they often incite strong reactions.